jrpool/calculator/README.md

 - Making it obvious which button currently has focus.
 (2.4.7)
 - Visibly disabling buttons that, given the current state, have no effect.
 (3.2)
 - Preventing loss of focus by moving focus from buttons being disabled to buttons remaining or becoming enabled.
 (2.4.7)
-- Making button and result font sizes large enough for users with limited vision, but also enlargeable without loss of visibility or functionality.
+- Making button and result font sizes large enough to see if you have limited vision, but also enlargeable without loss of visibility or functionality.
 (1.4.4)
-- Displaying the entire state, so the user does not need to remember prior inputs that will determine future behavior.
+- Displaying the entire current state, so you don’t need to remember prior inputs that will determine future behavior.
+- Permitting you to divide 1 by the current input or result number (i.e. convert the number to its reciprocal).
+- Permitting you to shorten the current input or result number 1 digit at a time with rounding, so, for example, 3.438 gets shortened to 3.44.

 Arguably, accessibility is impaired if the application is not accessible via all existing browsers, including browsers not executing JavaScript.
 No attempt has been made to achieve that kind of accessibility.
 However, all JavaScript in this application is intended to conform to the ECMAScript 5 standard, omitting any features that were introduced in ECMAScript 2015.
 The intent is to make the application compatible with browsers that have not been updated to support ECMAScript 2015, as well as those that have been.

 Compatibility with the current version of Internet Explorer has been attempted, and as of now is incomplete.
 IE 11 mislocates the calculator within the window.
 This defect has not yet been diagnosed.

+## Future work

+The addition of a clear-all operation is under consideration.

 ## Implementation